-Tell the students that they have been chosen to create an interactive brochure for a visit to one of the planets.
+Tell students they have been chosen to create a promotional piece for a visit to one or more of the planets in our solar system.
 On this space tour, the students will have to answer the following questions about their planet:

-Have students use library books and online resources to find answers to these questions.
+Have students use books and online resources to find answers to questions like these.
 There are several online resources listed in the Resources area.

 You could also turn this into a community event by making it a travel trade show.
 Have each student share their tour at a planet station.
 Audience members can watch each tour to get an idea of which planet they would like to visit.
 You could also issue tickets for each tour so students and community members can choose which planet they would like to visit.